 In April 2020, we began actively exploring ways to expand our capacity to accommodate more people and help them through these challenging times.
 After many months of discussions and planning, the solution presented itself… Directly next door to Easton’s Promise at 109 Goldsborough Street in Easton!

 A large part of the success of the S4 Program thus far had been due to our unique shelter facility at Easton’s Promise.
 Both its homey atmosphere and its location in the center of town give guests an immediate sense of dignity and confidence, and let them know that they are valued members of our community.
-We were thrilled to have found another such property in 109 Goldsborough Street, where guests have a home and a sense of belonging.
+We were thrilled to have found another such property at 109 Goldsborough Street, where guests have a home and a sense of belonging.
 With seven bedrooms, three full baths, a kitchen, meeting space, laundry facilities and more, this is a perfect setting for guests to regain stability as they work towards earning a spot in one of our off-site transitional apartments.

 Appropriately, on November 17, 2020, during National Hunger and Homelessness Awareness Week, the Easton Board of Zoning Appeals (BOZA) voted unanimously to approve our permit to expand our services into 109 Goldsborough Street.